Classical Verification of Quantum Computations in Linear Time: Basic Notions and Analysis of Key-Pair Preparation and Standard Basis Test

 \section{Basic Notions and Analysis of Key-Pair Preparation and Standard Basis Test}

-In this section we develop tools for analyzing the part of Protocol \ref{prtl:prerspv} before the verifiable state preparation step.
-First, in Section \ref{sec:6.1r} we give symbols for registers that appear in the protocols.
-Then we get a clearer set-up for later proofs.
-Then in Section \ref{sec:5.1} we will give some basic notions for characterizing the state's properties.
+In this section we develop tools for analyzing the part of Protocol \ref{prtl:prerspv} before the verifiable state preparation step. \begin{itemize} \item First, in Section \ref{sec:6.1r} we give symbols for registers that appear in the protocols.
+Then we get a clearer set-up for later proofs. \item Then in Section \ref{sec:5.1} we will give some basic notions for characterizing the state's properties.
 They include the \emph{efficiently preparable}, \emph{key checkable} and \emph{claw-free} properties, which are basically reviews or re-formalizations of existing notions; and we define the \emph{strong-claw-free} to characterize the uncorrelated claw-freeness of multiple key pairs.
-These notions will also be the basis of later proofs.
-Then we analyze the first step of Protocol \ref{prtl:prerspv}, the parallel application of $\fNTCF$.
-We will show the output state of this step satisfies the properties above.
-Then in Section \ref{sec:6.2} we give the notion of \emph{semi-honest form}, which means the server holds exactly one key from each key pair that the client holds.
-We also define the \emph{branch} of semi-honest form formally, which will be useful in later proofs.
-In Section \ref{sec:6.3} we analyze the properties of standard basis test.
-Note that the standard basis test is not only used as a branch in the body of $\fpreRSPV$ protocol (Protocol \ref{prtl:prerspv}); it is also used in subprotocols like $\fBNTest$, $\fCoPhTest$.
-We will show the ability of passing the standard basis test with high probability implies the state is approximately isometric to a semi-honest form via a server-side isometry.
+These notions will also be the basis of later proofs. \item Then in Section \ref{sec:6.3q} we analyze the first step of Protocol \ref{prtl:prerspv}, the parallel application of $\fNTCF$.
+We will show the output state of this step satisfies the properties above. \item Then in Section \ref{sec:6.2} we give the notion of \emph{basis-honest form}, which means the server holds exactly one key from each key pair that the client holds.
+We also define the \emph{branch} of basis-honest form formally, which will be useful in later proofs. \item In Section \ref{sec:6.3} we analyze the properties of standard basis test ($\fStdBTest$).
+We will show the ability of passing the standard basis test with high probability implies the state is approximately isometric to a basis-honest form via a server-side isometry. \item Finally in Section \ref{sec:6.6} we prove some lemmas that will be used in later proofs. \end{itemize} Note that we will introduce the \emph{Setup} to organize the properties of a state family.